 We turned off on a logging road and ended up taking a few wrong turns.
 We finally came out by the main road but had to squeeze around a barrier.
 Thank goodness we could fit because going back wouldn’ve taken awhile.

 We continued on what is called the Lolo Trail Corridor.
-In 1805, Lewis and Clark traveled this 120 mile leg through the Bitterroot Montains.
+In 1805, Lewis and Clark traveled this 120 mile leg through the Bitterroot Mountains.
 They followed the Lolo Trail, an ancient travel route of the Nez Perce Indians.

 It is the site of many historic events and carries the memories of hundreds of years of American Indian use.
 It was humbling to read the informative signs on display and to be traveling through sacred lands.